kveretennicov/iisproxy/README.txt

 Using The Script
 ----------------

-1)  Create the directory you want to be proxied, within the webroot
+1)  Create the directory you want to be proxied, within the webroot.
+We'll call this the "proxy directory".
-2)  Copy the "bin" subdirectory from the IIS proxy souce into the directory
+2)  Copy the "bin" subdirectory from the IIS proxy souce into the proxy directory.
-3)  In IIS Manager, locate this directory and select "Properties"
+3)  In IIS Manager, locate the proxy directory and select "Properties"
 4)  In the "Directory" tab, under "Application Settings", select "Create"
 5)  Click "Configuration"
 6)  In the "Mappings" tab, under "Wildcard application maps", select "Insert"
 7)  Enter "C:\WINDOWS\Microsoft.NET\Framework\v1.1.4322\aspnet_isapi.dll"
 8)  Uncheck "Verify that file exists"
 9)  Click "Ok" three times to return to IIS Manager
-10) In the directory, create a file web.config with the following content, replacing {URL} with the URL of the back-end site.
+10) In the proxy directory, create a file web.config with the following content, replacing {URL} with the URL of the back-end site.
 Note that the URL must not have any path component, or a trailing slash.

 <configuration>
     <appSettings>